Proficient Teacher Accreditation

 How it works

-Becoming accredited at Proficient Teacher level is a process that must be completed over a set timeframe.
-It involves collecting evidence about your practice and demonstrating that you are meeting the relevant Standard Descriptors of the Australian Professional Standards for Teachers (PDF 2.2mb).
+Becoming accredited at Proficient Teacher level involves consistently demonstrating you are meeting the Standard Descriptors at Proficient Teacher outlined in the Australian Professional Standards for Teachers and collecting evidence of your practice.

 See what’s involved

 Accreditation at Proficient Teacher is mandatory and is your responsibility.
 A planned methodical approach can help ensure you complete the requirements within the set timeframe.
 Establishing good communication with your supervisor and school principal/service director is highly encouraged.
 They are key people with important roles in the Proficient Teacher accreditation process.

 Find out more on the roles and responsibilities